Is Sports Betting Legal in your State?

 Virginia

-• Allowed forms of sports betting: All forms of sports betting
+- Allowed forms of sports betting: Retail & online/mobile

 Washington

-• Allowed forms of sports betting: Retail sports betting on tribal lands only
+- Allowed forms of sports betting: Retail & on-site mobile at tribal casinos

 You can, of course, still place bets on offshore online sportsbooks.
 However, make sure they cater to people from Washington and have adequate international licenses.